A FULL-SERVICE PRIVATE INVESTIGATION AGENCY

 Ace Investigations works closely with a world-class private forensics lab with experts in DNA testing, fingerprint examination, handwriting analysis, document analysis, crime-scene reconstruction and computer forensics.
 Ace also regularly consults with renowned forensic pathologists and experts in many other fields as part of its investigations.

-Columbus investigator Emma Mitchell has both a Master of Science degree and a Bachelor of Science degree in Criminal Justice from the University of Cincinnati.
-She has a background in juvenile justice and is experienced in the investigation of wrongful deaths, wrongful convictions, personal injury and domestic relations, as well as surveillance and process service.
+Columbus investigator Micah Mitchell has both a Master of Science degree and a Bachelor of Science degree in Criminal Justice from the University of Cincinnati.
+They have a background in juvenile and common pleas court, and are experienced in the investigation of wrongful deaths, wrongful convictions, personal injury and domestic relations, as well as surveillance and process service.

 Investigator Amanda Harris heads the Ace Investigations office in Mansfield, Ohio, where she has lived all her life and has many contacts.
 Amanda has a degree in accounting from the University of Phoenix.